Department of Psychology at Illinois State University

 Psychology majors may not earn academic credit for more than 17* hours of any combination of the following courses: PSY 287, 290, 291, 299, 390, 391, 398, and IDS 395.03.

-* As of Spring 2013, students are able to earn a maximum of 17 hours of out-of-class credit.
-This approved change will not appear in course catalog until Fall 2014.
+* As of spring 2013, students are able to earn a maximum of 17 hours of out-of-class credit.
+This approved change will not appear in the 2014-16 Undergraduate Catalog.